xiaolei-lab/SIMER/README.md

 SP <- reproduces(SP)
 ```

-## Self-pollination for plant and micro-organism
+## Self-pollination for plants and micro-organisms
 **[back to top](#contents)**

 ***Self-pollination*** refers to the combination of male and female gametes from the same individual or between individuals from the same clonal breeding line. ***Sex*** of offspring will be ***0*** in ```selfpol```.